CCSD COVID-19 Dashboard

 - Additional Classroom Notification for Early Childhood, Primary, and Elementary Grade Classrooms (effective January 19, 2021): For students in schools with elementary grades (including early childhood and primary), schools will notify parents/guardians by email if a positive COVID-19 case has been reported in their child’s classroom.
 The notification will be done immediately following the identification of a COVID-positive case and close contacts.
 The notification will be done by email only.

 - School-Level and Broad Notification: When it is determined, in consultation with DHEC and/or health agency officials, that a school, group, team, etc. requires a special notification beyond the direct notification for close contact, the district and/or school will utilize phone calls, emails, or written notification to parents as appropriate and necessary.

-- School and District Dashboard: CCSD will provide data updated daily showing the rolling number of COVID-19 positive cases (students and adults in-person at a school) on a school-by-school basis.
+- School and District Dashboard: CCSD will provide data updated daily showing the rolling number of COVID-19 positive cases (students and adults) on a school-by-school basis.
 This dashboard will be housed on the CCSD website and will provide the CCSD community a transparent view of the condition of each school relative to COVID-19.